KolmogorovLab/Severus/README.md

 * `--min-reference-flank`: minimum distance from the end of reference sequence for a breakpoint.
 Could be set to 0 for specific datasets, for example containing HPV.

-* `--coverage`: enable computing genomic segments coverage.
-Currently may take lot of time, will be optimized in the future.
+* `--coverage`: enable computing genomic segments coverage